-- 5.1.1 Across the United Kingdom Statkraft has over 550 employees, which include approximately 50 employees based in Scotland.
-These employees range from those at the start of their careers to those with over 30-years' experience in renewable energy development.
-These direct employees in turn support indirect employees.
-An indirect employee is employment which supplies services purchased (or otherwise) by the direct employees (e.g. doctors, teachers, cleaners, shop assistants, etc). - 5.1.2 While Statkraft's Scotland office is in Glasgow, employees live and work across Scotland, from Edinburgh to the Shetland Islands, and therefore the direct and indirect employment benefits are spread across Scotland. - 5.1.3 Statkraft has been accredited as a Great Place to Work since 2023 and a Great Place to Work for Women in both 2023 and 2024, and Great Place to work for Development and for Wellbeing in 2024. - 5.1.4 Statkraft aims to always prioritise a healthy and sustainable work environment.
-The Glasgow office was recognised as the 2024 category winner in The British Council for Offices (BCO) Regional Awards for Scotland.
+cleaners, shop assistants, etc).

+- 5.1.2 While Statkraft's Scotland office is in Glasgow, employees live and work across Scotland, from Edinburgh to Shetland, and therefore the direct and indirect employment benefits are spread across Scotland. - 5.1.3 Statkraft has been accredited as a Great Place to Work since 2023 and a Great Place to Work for Women in both 2023 and 2024, and Great Place to work for Development and for Wellbeing in 2024. - 5.1.4 Statkraft aims to always prioritise a healthy and sustainable work environment.
+The Glasgow office was recognised as a 2024 category winner in The British Council for Offices (BCO) Regional (Scotland) and National (UK) Awards, commended for its sustainability principles, staff engagement and satisfaction.